-T SOC 434 Women, Race, and Class: Identity and Intergroup Relations (5) I&S, DIV Explores interlocking effects of race, ethnicity, class, gender, and sexuality on the life experiences of women in the U.S. Includes: impact of race, ethnicity, and racism on social institutions; women's experiences of racism; struggles of anti-racist women; relationship between racial, class, and sexual identities and feminism, development of dialogue and coalitions between women.
+T SOC 434 Women, Race, and Class: Identity and Intergroup Relations (5) I&S, DIV

+Explores interlocking effects of race, ethnicity, class, gender, and sexuality on the life experiences of women in the U.S. Includes: impact of race, ethnicity, and racism on social institutions; women's experiences of racism; struggles of anti-racist women; relationship between racial, class, and sexual identities and feminism, development of dialogue and coalitions between women.
+Prerequisite: T SOC 165 or T SOC 265.

-T SOC 436 History of Social Welfare Policy in the United States (5) I&S Explores welfare policy in the United States from the colonial era to the present.
+T SOC 436 History of Social Welfare Policy in the United States (5) I&S

+Explores welfare policy in the United States from the colonial era to the present.
 Covers history of individual and governmental relief efforts; changing definitions of the poor and poverty; and the origins of our current welfare system.